David Hillier

 David Hillier (born 19 December 1969) is an English former professional footballer.
 He played as a midfielder from 1988 until 2003, notably in the Premier League for Arsenal.
 He played in the Football League for Portsmouth, Bristol Rovers and Barnet.
 He also earned one cap for the England U21 side.
-Hillier has also done media work for Arsenal’s official website.

 Playing career

 Arsenal

-Hillier was born in Blackheath, London and had played schoolboy football for his region before joining Arsenal in January 1984 as an associated schoolboy.
+Hillier was born in Blackheath, London, attending secondary school at The John Roan, he played schoolboy football for his region before joining Arsenal in January 1984 as an associated schoolboy.
 He later became a trainee and turned professional in February 1988; Hillier captained the Arsenal side which beat Doncaster Rovers in the 1988 FA Youth Cup final.
 He progressed to the club's reserve side, winning the Football Combination in 1989–90, before making his first-team debut in a League Cup tie against Chester City on 25 September 1990, because Michael Thomas was injured and Siggi Jonsson was playing for Iceland.
-His League debut followed quickly at Leeds four days later.
+His league debut followed quickly at Leeds four days later.
 Hillier became a frequent player in the Arsenal side in the last months of that season, making 16 appearances (9 from start) in central midfield, as Arsenal won the First Division title with only a single defeat.
-He performed several exceptional marking jobs, curbing opponents like Jan Mjölby, David Platt and Ray Wilkins.
+He performed several exceptional marking jobs, curbing opponents like Jan Mølby, David Platt and Ray Wilkins.

 The following two seasons Hillier became more of a regular fixture; and made a name for himself as a combative, strong tackling midfielder who would make up for any shortcomings in skill with his workrate.
-He played in the FA-cup defeat at Wrexham, who were bottom of the Fourth Division in January 1992 when they faced First Division Arsenal in the 3rd Round of the FA Cup at The Racecourse Ground.
+He played in the FA Cup defeat at Wrexham, who were bottom of the Fourth Division in January 1992 when they faced First Division Arsenal in the third round of the FA Cup at the Racecourse Ground.